Ensono/amido.github.io/docs/workloads/azure/data/getting_started/de_shared_resourcedeployment_azure.md

 ## Step 4: Deploy shared resources in further environments

 By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.
-The template CI/CD pipelines provided are based upon these two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.
+The template CI/CD pipelines provided are based upon these two platform environments, but these may be amended depending upon the specific requirements of your project and organisation.

 * Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
 * Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.